dfinity/interface-spec/spec/index.md

         -   `reject_message` (`text`): a textual diagnostic message.

         -   `error_code` (`text`): an optional implementation-specific textual error code (see [Error codes](#error-codes)).

+-   202 HTTP status with an empty body.
+This status is returned as a fallback mechanism for when a response from the canister was not produced in reasonable time.
+This implies that the request was accepted by the IC for further processing.
+Users should use [`read_state`](#http-read-state) to determine the status of the call.

 -   4xx HTTP status for client errors (e.g. malformed request).
 Except for 429 HTTP status, retrying the request will likely have the same outcome.